IAM Best Practices for Secure and Efficient

 How Skillmine Authenticator Supports IAM Best Practices

-• Simplifying identity management infrastructure
+• Simplify your identity management infrastructure

-• Reducing unauthorized access and privilege escalation
+• Reduce unauthorized access and privilege escalation

 This makes it a reliable access management software for growing businesses.

-IAM automation plays a key role in reducing manual errors and improving security.
-Tasks such as user provisioning, de-provisioning, password resets, and role changes can be automated to save time and ensure consistency.
+Tasks such as user provisioning, cancellation, password reset, and role switching can be automated to save time and ensure consistency.

 Automation ensures that:

-• New employees get access quickly
+• New employees will gain access quickly

-• Departing employees lose access immediately
+• Terminated employees will immediately lose access

 • Role changes are applied without delay